 - 22. In the event of a failure by a Buyer to deliver collateral back to the Seller on the Repurchase Date, the GMRA provides that: - If the parties so elected when they negotiated their GMRA (2000 or 2011), a failure to deliver collateral would be an event of default.
 Under the GMRA 2000, it is up to the Seller to serve a Default Notice in order to put the Buyer into default and trigger the process of closing out outstanding repos with the defaulter.
 Under the GMRA 2011, the Seller decides whether or not to proceed with closing-out.
 As emphasised already, placing a counterparty into default is a very serious step, with potential market and systemic implications, and should only be taken by senior management.
-They need to be sure that the failure to deliver reflects credit problems at the counterparty and not temporary operational problems (at the Buyer or its custodian, or within the settlement infrastructure) or market illiquidity beyond the control of the Buyer. - If the Seller does not put the Buyer into default, the Seller should withhold the Repurchase Price from the Buyer or, if this has been paid, he should immediately require the Buyer to repay or, if necessary, call for cash margin from the Buyer (but if the Seller owes any sums to the Buyer, these will be set off against the Repurchase Price).17 - Unless the Seller puts the Buyer into default, the contract remains in force until the Buyer delivers or the Seller terminates the transaction, which he is entitled to do at any time. - The Seller can trigger a mini close-out.
+They need to be sure that the failure to deliver reflects credit problems at the counterparty and not temporary operational problems (at the Buyer or its custodian, or within the settlement infrastructure) or market illiquidity beyond the control of the Buyer. - If the Seller does not put the Buyer into default, the Seller should withhold the Repurchase Price from the Buyer or, if this has been paid, he should immediately require the Buyer to repay or, if necessary, call for cash margin from the Buyer (but if the Seller owes any sums to the Buyer, these will be set off against the Repurchase Price).18 - Unless the Seller puts the Buyer into default, the contract remains in force until the Buyer delivers or the Seller terminates the transaction, which he is entitled to do at any time. - The Seller can trigger a mini close-out.
 This is an informal term used to describe the termination of a failed transaction by the Seller.
 Under this procedure, the Buyer will be obliged to pay to the Seller the difference between (1) the Default Market Value of the collateral due under the failed transaction (all other repos continue in force), as determined by the Seller and (2) the Repurchase Price due to the Buyer.
 See paragraph 18 above. - 23.
 The mini close-out is the parallel process in the repo market to the buy-in process used to deal with failed transactions in the cash market.
 A key difference is that a mini close-out compensates the Seller with net cash compensation, whereas a buy-in aims to supply the security that has not been delivered by the seller and compensate the buyer for the extra cost of buying-in.
-Another difference is in the methodology applied to the calculation of the payment due to the Seller in a mini close-out compared to that applied in a buy-in by a buyer in the cash market.
-A mini close-out can use an estimate of fair market value, whereas a buy-in depends upon the failed party or an agent purchasing a security from a third party.
-Therefore, in an illiquid market, a mini close-out can be completed, but a buy-in might not.
-This means that there is a basis risk where a party has purchased a security in the cash market to deliver to another party on the Repurchase Date of a repo but the cash market seller fails to deliver.
-If the party consequently fails to deliver on the repo and the other party to the repo (the Buyer) triggers a mini close-out and opts to value the collateral at its fair market value in order to calculate the amount owed by the first party (the repo Seller), the first party would be left with a long position in the cash market.
-Given the illiquidity of the cash market, the position will not be closed out easily if at all (although some of the market risk might be hedged in the derivatives market).